 AP Automation Allows Controllers to Establish a More Forward-Thinking Mindset

 When all this extra work is handled by an AP Automation solution, controllers now have time to focus on more strategic activities.
 That means getting ahead of the seemingly constantly shifting compliance landscape, staying on top of new regulations, proactively evaluating vendor relationships for cost savings, and sharing their vision for how the finance function can positively impact the business.

 There are several strategic decisions that controllers must make to automate AP successfully, some of which we outlined in this article.
 DTI’s team is your trusted partner to guide you through the process of determining what to outsource and what you should keep in-house, what technical solutions are best-suited for your use case, and more.
-Schedule a quick call with Russell to start the conversation.
+Schedule a quick call with Ryan to start the conversation.